joshenoy/sathyabh.at/content/blog/2016-02-27-weekend-2-day-roadtrip-to-srirangapatna-kushalnagar-and-madikeri-day-2.md

 <img class="aligncenter size-full wp-image-867" src="https://images.sbhat.me/sb/2016/02/Nisargadhama6.jpg" alt="Nisargadhama6" width="1155" height="866" />

-As there wasn&#8217;t much to do, we decided to head on and exit Nisargadhama &#8211; that&#8217;s when we spotted the zipline board.
+As there wasn't much to do, we decided to head on and exit Nisargadhama - that's when we spotted the zipline board.
 After couple of no, maybe, no, I convinced Jo to take the zipline.. and that probably was the best part of the park.

 From here, we headed towards Bylakuppe which houses the Tibetian settlement and the monastaries.
-I wasn&#8217;t sure what to expect(especially coming from my Leh trip and all the wonderful monasteries) but considering how close this is to Bangalore/Mysore and how famed it was, did expect a fair bit of crowd and parked my car a bit away.
+I wasn't sure what to expect(especially coming from my Leh trip and all the wonderful monasteries) but considering how close this is to Bangalore/Mysore and how famed it was, did expect a fair bit of crowd and parked my car a bit away.

 And true to my expectation, the place was packed.
 Unfortunately, it was packed way more than expected and resembled more of a market than a monastery.